 The conflict has devastated food production and led to the wholesale destruction of entire villages, roads, water sources, health facilities and schools.
 In some affected areas in the region this is the third year without a harvest and food prices are soaring in the markets.

 6.3 million people face severe food insecurity, thousands are estimated to have died already due to hunger and malnutrition.
-Almost half a million children under five are severely malnourished across the region and, with the rainy season already in full swing, the risk of waterborne disease outbreaks, such as cholera, is high.
-People are in urgent need of food, water, medical care, shelter and safety.
+Almost half a million children under five are severely malnourished across the region and there is a strong likelihood that at least 400,000 people could currently be experiencing famine in North East Nigeria.

 So far, Oxfam has supported over 250,000 people since we began responding to the crisis in Nigeria in May 2014.
 We are now working in three out of the four affected states and plan to reach over 1.5 million people by the end of December 2017.